 I made for you a tutorial about this excellent knife where you also will find the easiest way on how to keep it always sharp!

-So watch the tutorial and don’t forget to scroll down to learn more about skiving.
+So watch the tutorial at the beginning of the article and don’t forget to scroll down to learn more about skiving.

 It is one of the most complicated tasks for beginners in shoemaking because the good results comes from practice and knowledge about this technique.

 In this post I want to teach you how to skive.
 So after practising this technique you will have good results, for sure.

 But before I want to explain to you why you should skive correctly and what is the most common outcomes that will influence on your further work after wrong skiving.

 How skiving may influence for bad on your shoemaking craft!